Grimoors/Tweet-Plugin/README.md

 # Tweet-Plugin
-A chrome Plugin that uses React JS, Flask, Python and ML to analyse a users profile and predict the Possible likes, shares, perception of a tweet before you actually post it.
+A chrome Plugin that uses node JS, tensorflowjs, Python, keras and ML to analyse a users profile and predict the Possible likes, shares, perception of a tweet before you actually post it.